Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/README.md

 The patterns are ideally suited for selfstudy purpose.

-Kudo's go out to the original posters!
+Kudos go out to the original posters!

 # Remember!